PeqNP/GameKit/README.md

 $ ugf-create MyGame
 ```

 At this point you can configure your game's config file.
-Make sure you to use the supported version of Cocos2d-x that your game will support.
-GameKit will automatically select the _latest_ supported version for you by default!
+Here you can change which version of Cocos2d-x your game should use, the name, bundle identifier, etc.
 ```
 $ vim MyGame/config.json
 ```

-Select your game to be the currently selected project that UGF will use with the Cocos2d-x template project.
+Select your game to be the currently selected project that GameKit will use.
 ```
 $ ugf-select MyGame
 ```
+Note: This operation is similar to checking out a branch in git.
+Only one game can be selected at a time.
+That being said, it takes less than 5 seconds to checkout most games (this could longer depending on the number of dependencies your game has to download).

 This operation will:
 - Download the version of Cocos2d-x your game requires, if it does not already exist